Port Adelaide Football Club (AFL Women's)

-Port Adelaide Football Club (AFL Women's) is a professional Australian rules football team based in Alberton, South Australia.
-The team plays in the AFL Women's (AFLW) competition.
-The team is part of the Port Adelaide Football Club.
+Port Adelaide Football Club, commonly referred to as Port Adelaide AFLW if distinguishing themselves from the men's team, is a professional women's Australian rules football club based in Alberton, South Australia.
+Formed in 2021, the team has competed in the AFL Women's (AFLW) competition as the official women's division of Port Adelaide Football Club since AFLW season 7.

-In May 2021, the club was granted a license by the AFL to compete in the league from the start of 2022 season 7.
-The team play their home games at Alberton Oval, in Alberton, South Australia.
+The team plays their home games at Alberton Oval, and competes wearing guernseys in the colours of black, white and teal.
+The team has an intense rivalry with intra-city opponents Adelaide; the two compete in an annual fixture known as the 'Showdown'.

 History

 Early participation in women's football

 Left: 1918 Port Adelaide team from the clubs 'Ladies Football Match' against a team representing Thebarton held on Alberton Oval.

 Right: This match helped raise funds to construct the Port Adelaide Workers Memorial (pictured).